 Siskiyou clover is a perennial herb that occurs in meadows and seeps on mesic soils, and sometime along streambanks.
 This species is found at elevations of 2,887 to 4,920 feet (880 to 1,500 meters) (CNPS 2015).
+The CNPS database does not provide observation locations.

-Suitable habitat occurs in the Project area.
-Potential for Siskiyou clover to occur in the Project area is high.
+Suitable habitat occurs in the Project area, but due to the lack of specific observation data,, potential for Siskiyou clover to occur in the Project area is moderate.